 Ofer Reizes, PhD

-Dr. Ofer Reizes is the Laura J. Fogarty Endowed Chair for Uterine Cancer Research, Staff in the Department of Cardiovascular and Metabolic Sciences, Director of Research Core Services at the Lerner Research Institute at the Cleveland Clinic, and Director of Skills Development for the NIH Center for Accelerated Innovations at Cleveland Clinic as well as the Asthma Innovation Research Translational Program Project Grant.
+Dr. Ofer Reizes is the Laura J. Fogarty Endowed Chair for Uterine Cancer Research, Staff in the Department of Cardiovascular and Metabolic Sciences, and Director of Skills Development for the NIH Center for Accelerated Innovations at Cleveland Clinic as well as the Asthma Innovation Research Translational Program Project Grant.
 Dr. Reizes has extensive drug discovery and technology development experience.
-He has gained pharmaceutical experience while a senior scientist Procter & Gamble Pharmaceuticals, Inc. in 2001 leading several drug discovery teams focused on obesity and metabolic diseases.
-Where he progressed several obesity targets from early discovery to pre-clinical evaluation.
+He has gained pharmaceutical experience while a senior scientist at Procter & Gamble Pharmaceuticals, Inc., in 2001, leading several drug discovery teams focused on obesity and metabolic diseases, where he progressed several obesity targets from early discovery to pre-clinical evaluation.
 In 2006, Dr. Reizes joined the Cleveland Clinic, with a research focus on Women’s cancer and the impact of obesity on cancer stem cells.
 The research team has developed unique cell models for identifying therapeutics strategies for cancer and particularly chemoresistant tumors.
 Dr. Reizes research has been published in Cell, the Journal of Clinical Investigation, the Journal of Experimental Medicine, Nature Communications, and the Proceedings of the National Academy of Sciences.
 He has presented at multiple national and international meetings including the Endocrine Society, the American Diabetes Association, and the Biotechnology Innovations Organization.
 He is a co-inventor on several patents and has consulted for several biotechnology companies.
 Dr. Reizes received his PhD in molecular pharmacology at UT-Southwestern Medical Center at Dallas.
 He went on to complete a post-doctoral fellowship at The Children's Hospital Boston and Harvard Medical School.

 Dr. Reizes was the PI of an NSF grant focused on specializing the I-Corps curriculum for biomedical entrepreneurs.
 The curriculum is now incorporated in the I-Corps@Ohio entrepreneurial development program.